DPotoyan/Chem324/_build/python-intro.md

-The objective of these notes it to provide a quick introduction to python language.
-No background in programming or previous knolwedge of python is assumed.
-These notes will only cover the bare essentials of python which will be used throughout the course.
+The objective of these notes it to provide a quick introduction to Python language.
+No background in programming or previous knolwedge of Python is assumed.
+These notes will only cover the bare essentials of Python which will be used throughout the course. <br>

-Since our coverage will necessarily be brief belwo listed you can find some more pointers to excellent resources for learning python.
+Since our coverage will necessarily be brief, you can find some more pointers to excellent resources for learning Python listed below.
 Links under 1 are short and very basic.
-Links under 2 short but smehwat more advanced and Links under 3 are long and comprehensive.
+Links under 2 short but somewhat more advanced and Links under 3 are long and comprehensive.

 **1. Short tutorials by software carpentry for scientists**
    - [Programming Python](http://swcarpentry.github.io/python-novice-inflammation/)
    - [Plotting and programming in Python ](http://swcarpentry.github.io/python-novice-gapminder/)